-One major loan transaction was the European Investment Bank's EUR 400 million financing of the Vienna Airport passenger terminal, with the involvement of Austrian credit institutions as guarantors.
-It is worth mentioning that there is also a general trend in the Austrian lending market to scrutinise long-term loans in terms of agreed interest versus market interest.
-As sustainability is an issue with ever-increasing importance, the Österreichische Kontrollbank AG (Austria's central finance and information services provider for export and the capital market) issued its first Sustainability Bond with a volume of EUR 500 million in 2019.
+One major loan transaction was the European Investment Bank's EUR 400m financing of the Vienna Airport passenger terminal, with the involvement of Austrian credit institutions as guarantors.
+It is worth mentioning that there is also a general trend in the Austrian lending market to scrutinise longterm loans in terms of agreed interest versus market interest.
+As sustainability is an issue with ever-increasing importance, the Österreichische Kontrollbank AG (Austria's central finance and information services provider for export and the capital market) issued its first Sustainability Bond with a volume of EUR 500m in 2019.
 The net issue proceeds are being used in order to (re-)finance social as well as environmental projects.
-A further example of the financing of green projects that support the production of $CO_2$ -neutral energy is the expansion of one million in Lower Austria.
+A further example of the financing of green projects that support the production of $CO_2$ -neutral energy is the expansion of one of the largest wind farms in Austria, which started in 2019 and is debt financed mainly by the European Investment Bank and UniCredit in the amount of EUR 107.4m.
+In addition to these sustainable loans, in the shadow of the state aid financing of Lufthansa Group in Germany, its Austrian subsidiary Austrian Airlines was also financed with a state-guaranteed syndicated loan in 2020.
+Refinancing of Austrian state aid measures is also a topic of increasing importance, Fellner Wratzfeld & Partner having advised in a long-term refinancing of EUR 600m in Lower Austria.